yuriy-kulakovskyi/yuriy-kulakovskyi/README.md

   - :telescope: I’m studying in Creator IT Academy.

-  - :seedling: Exploring JavaScript.
-Preparing to learn React.JS.
+  - :seedling: Exploring the ReactJS.

   - :zap: In my free time, I read documentaries in the Internet.